-- The ongoing impacts of Brexit, Covid-19 and global political conflict and instability pose a significant challenge to the flow of goods and services. - The emigration of skilled young people has resurfaced as a genuine threat in the face of significant challenges in securing housing. - The retail sector remains challenged and with it the vibrancy of town and village centres can be negatively impacted. - The skills profile of residents the county needs to keep pace with the new skills needed in emerging sectors. - Global political and economic instability threaten global markets with potential for negative knock-on effects in sectors now considered strong, particularly related to Foreign Direct Investment.
+- The ongoing impacts of Brexit, Covid-19 and global political conflict and instability pose a significant challenge to the flow of goods and services. - The emigration of skilled young people has resurfaced as a genuine threat in the face of significant challenges in securing housing. - The retail sector remains challenged, negatively impacting the vibrancy of town and village centres. - The skills profile of residents of the county needs to keep pace with the new skills required in emerging sectors. - Global political and economic instability threatens global markets with potential adverse knockon effects in sectors now considered strong, particularly related to Foreign Direct Investment.